 There are a lot of factors that affect price movement and these factors could cause a breakout in the opposite direction.

-An example is positive news in the media regarding the asset.
+An example is a positive news in the media regarding the asset.
 Thus, you need to understand fundamental analysis.

 Nonetheless, keep in mind that this is a bearish chart pattern that could sometimes do the reverse.